-Feeding bottles are every new mum’s close companion.
-They...
+The baby feeding bottles are every new mum’s closest...
 Read More

-Feeding bottles are every new mum’s close companion.
-They are breastfeeding’s twin sister who underwent plastic surgery.
-Doesn’t mean she isn’t important.
-Feeding bottles come in handy when the mum needs a feeding break, she wants to discard postpartum clothes, or she’s taking medication which might pass on to her baby.
+The baby feeding bottles are every new mum’s closest companion.
+They are breastfeeding’s twin sisters who underwent plastic surgery.
+But that doesn't make her any less important.
+Baby bottles come in handy when the mum needs a feeding break, she wants to discard postpartum clothes, or she’s taking medication that might be passed on to her baby.

 Examples of feeding bottles include the Tomme Tippee bottle.
 It has a natural, breast-like teat that guarantees 92% latch acceptance.
 It is ergonomically shaped and compatible with all the teats in the Closer to Nature range, except the Ultra and Advanced Anti-Colic nipples.

 The Advanced Anti-Colic bottle is Tomme Tippee’s premium range of feeding bottles.
 It features a venting mechanism that pulls air away from the milk, reducing reflux and wind.
 The venting tube has a heat-sensing strip that turns pink if the feed is too hot.

 The Phillips Avent bottle brings superior quality to the feeding bottles battle.
 It features:

 - Ultra-soft nipples

 - Ergonomic shape